 The NGINX Application Platform begins with NGINX Plus, which you’re already familiar with.
-It’s the commercial variant of our popular open source NGINX software.
+It’s the commercial variant of our popular NGINX Open Source offering.
 NGINX Plus is a combined web server, content cache, and load balancer.
 You use NGINX Plus at the edge of your application to provide these services and act as a shield for the applications behind it.

-The second product is the NGINX Web Application Firewall (WAF), which we released earlier this year.
-Built on the widely deployed open source security software, ModSecurity, the NGINX WAF provides protections against Layer 7 attacks (such as SQL injection), scanners, bots, and other bad actors.
-The NGINX WAF is a dynamic module that plugs into NGINX Plus.
+The second product is NGINX ModSecurity WAF, which we released earlier this year.
+A dynamic module for NGINX Plus built on the widely deployed open source ModSecurity software, NGINX ModSecurity WAF provides protections against Layer 7 attacks (such as SQL injection), scanners, bots, and other bad actors.

 Introducing NGINX Unit

 The third piece of the NGINX Application Platform meets a long‑standing need for the NGINX community.
 Many of our users call NGINX a “Swiss Army® knife” because it can do so much.
 No other software, commercial or open source, can do what NGINX does.
 Looking at the functionality of NGINX, though, there is one missing piece: it can’t run your application code directly.

 With NGINX Unit, we’re filling in that missing piece.
 NGINX Unit is a new application server designed by Igor Sysoev and implemented by the core NGINX software development team.
 Just like NGINX, Unit is open source.
 And Unit goes through the same rigorous development and testing practices as NGINX – so you’ll be able to deploy it with confidence.